Professor and Chair, Community Health and Prevention

 BA, History and Soviet Studies, Tufts University; MPhil, U.S. History, City University of New York; MPH, PhD, Sociomedical Sciences, Columbia University Mailman School of Public Health

-Michael Yudell, Associate Professor and Chair of the Department of Community Health and Prevention, is an awarding-winning historian and ethicist of public health whose work focuses on the history and ethics of genomics, the history of the race concept, and the history and ethics of autism research.
+Michael Yudell, Professor and Chair of the Department of Community Health and Prevention, is an awarding-winning historian and ethicist of public health whose work focuses on the history and ethics of genomics, the history of the race concept, and the history and ethics of autism research.
 Yudell also directs the Program in Public Health Ethics and History at the Dornsife School of Public Health, which in the fall of 2020 is launching a new Masters in Public Health Ethics.
 Yudell received his PhD and MPH from the Mailman School of Public Health at Columbia University and his BA in History and Soviet and Eastern European Studies from Tufts University.

 He is the author of Race Unmasked: Biology and Race in the 20th Century (Columbia University Press, 2014, winner of the 2016 Arthur J. Viseltear Award from the American Public Health Association.
 The book examines the way biologists, especially geneticists, shaped the race concept during the 20th century from eugenics to the sequencing of the human genome.
 Additionally, the work has important implications for bioethics and public health ethics given the role of race in patient care and in our understanding of the health of populations.